-A key part of the internal control environment is the three lines of defence model described in Section B.3.2.3.
+A key part of the internal control environment is the three lines of defence model described in B.3.3.1.
 Primary responsibility for identifying the full range of risks faced in their areas of responsibility rests with the 1st line of defence business management.
 Business management are responsible for ensuring that those risks are appropriately managed by designing and operating effective controls.

-Internal Audit, Compliance, Risk Management, Actuarial function, Oversight Groups and Board of Directors oversee the Company's Internal Control framework as outlined in section B.1.
-Material outsourcing agreements and the role of the FIL Life Oversight Group are described in section B.7.
+Internal Audit, Compliance, the Risk function, Actuarial function, Oversight Groups and the Board of Directors oversee the Company's Internal Control framework as outlined in B.1.
+Material outsourcing agreements and the role of the FIL Life Oversight Group are described in B.7.